Dual Diagnosis IOP in Sioux Falls, SD

 Why Dual Diagnosis Treatment Works Differently

 Our program meets 3 days per week, with each session lasting approximately 3 hours.
-Treatment includes evidence-based group therapy, individual counseling, psychiatric support, and skill-building workshops led by licensed clinicians.
+Treatment includes evidence-based group therapy, individual counseling, psychiatric support, and skill-building workshops led by a single clinical team that addresses both conditions together rather than treating them in isolation.

-IOP is appropriate as a step-down from inpatient, residential, or Partial Hospitalization Program (PHP) care, or as a step-up for individuals who are not making adequate progress with standard outpatient therapy alone.
-Our clinical team conducts a thorough assessment to determine the right level of care before enrollment.
+Dual diagnosis IOP is appropriate as a step-down from inpatient, residential, or Partial Hospitalization Program (PHP) care, or as a step-up for individuals not making adequate progress when only one condition is being treated.
+Our clinical team conducts a thorough assessment, including confirmation of a substance use disorder diagnosis, to determine the right level of care before enrollment.

 Signs You May Need Dual Diagnosis Treatment